researchart/fse20/submissions/reusable/fse-533/INSTALL.md

 If the logs show `Found  0 tests` or `0 tests received`, then there is something wrong.
 Probably it is caused by a wrong classpath.
 It should not happen, but if it does, [contact me](g.guizzo@ucl.ac.uk) and I can help you debug it.

-Since mutation testing is expensive, this might take a while.
+Since mutation testing is expensive, this might take a few minutes (5-10 minutes).
 Once it is finished, run the following command to go to the results directory:

 ```bash
 cd ../../experiments/banker/rs/run-1